Sept. 8, 2025 - Freedomain Radio - Stefan Molyneux

 So when your decisions are kind of deep in the rear view, you know, it's sort of important to evaluate what those decisions were.

-You know, it's it's too late.
+You know, it's too late.

 I think it's too late to have any particular relationship with my family of origin.